covcom/205CDE/13_14 Database/README.md

 #### Simple selection

 The power of SQL lies within queries.
-With it you can do almost everything you want.
+With it, you can do almost everything you want.

 Run the following queries on table l1 and examine different outputs.